-On July 30, 2021 (the Effective Date), the Company entered into a Development Financing Agreement (the Financing Agreement) with Abingworth to provide funding to the Company to support its development of seladelpar for the treatment of primary biliary cholangitis (PBC).
+On July 30, 2021 (the Effective Date), the Company entered into a Development Financing Agreement (the Financing Agreement) withan affiliate of Abingworth LLP (Abingworth) to provide funding to the Company to support its development of seladelpar for the treatment of primary biliary cholangitis (PBC).
 The Financing Agreement provides the Company up to \$100.0 million in funding, of which \$25.0 million was provided in August 2021, \$25.0 million was provided in November 2021, and \$25.0 million was provided in January 2022.
-The Company has an option to receive an additional \$25 million (the Optional Funding) within approximately two months of enrollment completion of the Company's Phase 3 RESPONSE clinical trial.
-The period during which we may exercise this funding option has not yet expired.
-The Optional Funding is subject to certain customary funding conditions.
 The use of proceeds from the funding is limited to PBC "Development Program" costs incurred or paid as defined in the Financing Agreement.
 In return, the Company will pay to Abingworth:

-(1) contingent upon the first to occur of regulatory approval of seladelpar for the treatment of PBC in the U.S., U.K., Germany, Spain, Italy or France (Regulatory Approval), fixed success payments equal to 2.0x of the funding provided, consisting of \$10 million payable within 90 days after the Regulatory Approval and thereafter, payments due on the first six anniversaries of the Regulatory Approval in the amounts of \$15.0 million, \$22.5 million, \$22.5 million, \$25.0 million, \$27.5 million, respectively (or if the Optional Funding is provided, 133% of such payments) and

-(2) variable success payments equal to 1.1x of the funding provided, consisting of sales milestone payments of (x) \$17.5 million and \$27.5 million, respectively (or if the Optional Funding is provided, 133% of such payments) upon first reaching certain cumulative U.S. product sales thresholds, and (y) \$37.5 million (or if the Optional Funding is provided, 133% of such payment) upon first reaching a specified U.S. product sales run rate.
+- (1) contingent upon the first to occur of regulatory approval of seladelpar for the treatment of PBC in the U.S., U.K., Germany, Spain, Italy or France (Regulatory Approval), fixed success payments equal to 2.0x of the funding provided, consisting of \$10 million payable within 90 days after the Regulatory Approval and thereafter, payments due on the first six anniversaries of the Regulatory Approval in the amounts of \$15.0 million, \$22.5 million, \$25.0 million, \$27.5 million, respectively and - (2) variable success payments equal to 1.1x of the funding provided, consisting of sales milestone payments of (x) \$17.5 million and \$27.5 million, respectively upon first reaching certain cumulative U.S. product sales thresholds, and (y) \$37.5 million upon first reaching a specified U.S. product sales run rate.

 Promptly following receipt of Regulatory Approval, the Company is required to execute a note agreement and deliver a promissory note to Abingworth within two business days to convert the fixed and variable success payments into a note payable.
-At the time that Abingworth receives, collectively, an aggregate of 3.1x of the funding provided (approximately \$232.5 million (or \$310.0 million if the Optional Funding is provided)), the Company's payment obligations under the Financing Agreement will be fully satisfied.
+At the time that Abingworth receives, collectively, an aggregate of 3.1x of the funding provided (approximately \$232.5 million), the Company's payment obligations under the Financing Agreement will be fully satisfied.
 The Company has the option to satisfy its payment obligations to Abingworth upon Regulatory Approval, or a change of control of the Company, by paying an amount equal to the remaining payments payable to Abingworth subject to a mid-single-digit discount rate.
 Upon a change of control of the Company, an acceleration payment of 1.35x of the funding provided is payable, net of payments already made to Abingworth and creditable against future payments to Abingworth.